 Children are expected to read with or to an adult on a daily basis, to be recorded in the child’s reading record.
 Weekly maths and spellings homework, to match your child’s ability and age is provided in their homework books.

 Please refer to the homework guide which indicates what day homework is given out and expected to be handed in for your child’s class.

 Your child will also receive Learning Genie homework.
 This is given at the start of a new area of learning and is an opportunity for your child to practise, rehearse or research the key skills and knowledge needed for learning in the classroom.
 Learning Genie homework supports learning across the different areas of the curriculum and can be presented in different ways, giving your child the opportunity to make decisions about their learning.
 Some Learning Genie homework may require Internet access, but alternative ways of completing the work will be provided for those without access to the Internet.

-Details of your child’s homework will be sent out to you at the beginning of each term.
+Details of your child’s homework will be provided in their homework book and a handy homework guide to display at home is sent out to you at the beginning of the school year. (see also below)

 Please go to Learning / Curriculum / My Class to view any Learning Genie homework currently set for your class.

 My Class pages also have lots of HOME LEARNING websites that you can use with your child.
 These have been chosen to match the objectives that your child should be learning in their current year group.